Premium

 A brazilian rocket exploded on Friday and killed 21 people after an engine ignited by mistake days before a planned lift-off from a jungle launch site.

-The disaster ended Brazil’s third attempt to fulfil a long-held dream of becoming a space power.
+The disaster ended Brazil8217;s third attempt to fulfil a long-held dream of becoming a space power.
 Another 20 people were seriously wounded in the explosion, which sent a huge plume of smoke into the air above the tropical headland jutting into the Atlantic Ocean where the Alcantara launch base is situated.

 Beatles quiz stumps six Brazilians

 LONDON: Lack of knowledge about the Beatles may cost you your visa.
 According to a report in rate the music.com, Immigration officials at Heathrow refused entry to six Brazilians as they could not answer correctly the question on Beatles.
-The Brazilians were given the test after they claimed to be travelling for Liverpool’s Street Festival, which celebrates the lives of the Beatles.
+The Brazilians were given the test after they claimed to be travelling for Liverpool8217;s Street Festival, which celebrates the lives of the Beatles.
 They were stumped when asked who Yoko Ono was, and said Ringo Starr had died.
-(ANI)
+ANI

-‘‘Twenty-one people died and there are about 20 seriously wounded,’’ said Raimundo de Souza, a Public Security spokesman for the state of Maranhao.
+8216;8216;Twenty-one people died and there are about 20 seriously wounded,8217;8217; said Raimundo de Souza, a Public Security spokesman for the state of Maranhao.

-‘‘The President profoundly laments the death of the officials at Alcantara base,’’ President Lula da Silva’s spokesman said.
+8216;8216;The President profoundly laments the death of the officials at Alcantara base,8217;8217; President Lula da Silva8217;s spokesman said.

-Nearly 800 people were preparing the $6.5 million, 65-foot rocket for its scheduled launch next week.
+Nearly 800 people were preparing the 6.5 million, 65-foot rocket for its scheduled launch next week.
 The unmanned rocket was to have carried two satellites into space.
 Officials said the rocket was undergoing tests upto August 24, after which it would have been ready to start the launch sequence.

 Brazil had been hoping to make the first successful venture into space by a Latin American nation.
 Rockets launched by Brazil in 1997 and 1999 were destroyed shortly after lift-off because of technical problems.
 The rocket was to have transported two small satellites that were to have been released into low orbit about 750 km above Earth less than eight minutes after blast-off.
-(Reuters)
+Reuters

 Latest Comment